jvillasante/ReActive/Readme.md

 * $ node_modules/.bin/db-migrate down [-e test/dev/prod]

 ##Errors:
-1. db errors:
+1. db errors
-  * 1001 - db connection error
+  1. 1001 - db connection error
-  * 1002 - db query error
+  2. 1002 - db query error
-2. validation errors:
+2. validation errors
-  * 2001 - validation error
+  1. 2001 - validation error
-3. crypto errors:
+3. crypto errors
-  * 3001 - hashing error
+  1. 3001 - hashing error
-4. unknown errors:
+4. unknown errors
-  * 4001 - async error
+  1. 4001 - async error

 ##HTTP methods (verbs):
 * GET: This method is used to retrieve information for the requested resource.
 * HEAD: This method is similar to GET, but should not contain the message body in the response.
 It is uselfull to